Severe Thunderstorm Warning issued for Wichita by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wichita by NWS

-Effective: 2021-08-07 17:35:00 CDT Expires: 2021-08-07 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 17:43:00 CDT Expires: 2021-08-07 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR CENTRAL WICHITA COUNTY At 535 PM CDT, a severe thunderstorm was located near Leoti, moving east at 30 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Public in Selkirk.
+Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR CENTRAL WICHITA COUNTY At 543 PM CDT, a severe thunderstorm was located near Leoti, moving east at 30 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+SOURCE...Public hail report in Leoti.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Leoti, Marienthal and Selkirk.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Leoti and Marienthal.
+HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0